Amsterdam/contrib-guide/docs/code.md

 The average brain can only rememeber about 7 items at the same time.
-A 'smart' person about 13. https://phys.org/news/2009-11-brain-magic.html Your code should be readable after sleepless night.
+A 'smart' person about 13. https://phys.org/news/2009-11-brain-magic.html Your code should be readable after a sleepless crazy wild night.
-The goal is to write code that is easily readable and easy to follow and easy to comprehend and therefore does not contain bugs.

 - **most developer time is lost chasing bugs**

+The goal is to avoid BUG.
+Writing code to avoid bug will ALSO lead to code that is easily readable and easy to follow, easy to comprehend and therefore does not contain bugs.

 How to avoid bugs?
-Learn about the limits of the average brain.
+Learn about the limits of the average brain, the most important computer.
 The following rules of thumb should be followed to avoid bugs and have happy collegues and easy to maintain code.

 - functions should not contain more then 7 variables.
 - functions can NOT not be longer then 25 Lines Of Code (LOC).
 - functions should be around **max ~10-15** lines.
-- **DO NOT USE abbreviations**. abbreviations make you think. loosing you brain cycles.
+- **DO NOT USE abbreviations**. abbreviations make you think. losing precious brain cycles.
 - autocomplete your long and `readable_variable_names`. do nog use `rd_vr_name`.
 - **functions should do 1 thing **
 - Write a docstring for every function. if you use AND ...
 AND split the function up.